uzochukwuonuegbu/wattx-coding-challenge/README.md

 ### Running the Application in Docker
+**NB:
-**NB: make sure you have docker installed and running
+    Make sure you have docker installed and running.
+    Also note the different PORTS - app, redis and mosquitto containers all expose different ports for different environments.

 ## development env:
     - Run: